Jack Purtell Australian Jockey

-Not Content To Earn His Laurels Solely In Australia, Jack Purtrell also Proved His Abilities Abroad
+Not Content To Earn His Laurels Solely In Australia, Jack Purtell also Proved His Abilities Abroad

 In Australia, however, he did something few have surpassed or equaled by winning three Melbourne Cups to go along with the rest of his impressive racing resume.

-Only Harry White and Bobby Lewis, with four victories each, the irony being that Purtrell would be in that select group had he not given up his ride on Comic Court to Pat Glennon in 1950, when that pairing produced the win.
-Comic Court did oblige Purtrell on nineteen other occasions.
+Only Harry White and Bobby Lewis, with four victories each, the irony being that Purtell would be in that select group had he not given up his ride on Comic Court to Pat Glennon in 1950, when that pairing produced the win.
+Comic Court did oblige Purtell on nineteen other occasions.